 While it is easy to overlook, nondiscrimination testing is an essential piece of a company’s compliance requirements.
 If an employer does not perform this annual testing or does not adequately follow the steps necessary for this testing, it could lead to some hefty consequences, including losing their ability to offer pre-tax welfare benefits to their employees.
 HR Service, Inc. helps relieve that stress by performing this annual test in a timely and affordable manner.
 No matter what type of benefits your company offers, HR Service, Inc. can ensure that your company is following the IRS testing requirements.

 Types of Testing

 Depending on what type of benefits your company offers, there are up to nine different tests that may need to be administered.
 Some tests are related to eligibility and availability of benefits, and some are based on how many employees have elected these benefits.
-Below is a list of tests that are required for each of the most common benefit packages companies offer: 105(h) Nondiscrimination Testing
+We have included a list of tests that are required for each of the most common benefit packages companies offer: 105(h) Nondiscrimination Testing.

 Benefits under an employer-sponsored health plan generally are not taxable due to a special section of the Code, which excludes the value of those benefits from taxation.
 However, to ensure that employers do not improperly discriminate in favor of Highly Compensated Individuals (“HCIs”), Congress created nondiscrimination rules under Code Section 105(h).
 Currently, Code Section 105(h) only applies to self-funded health plans.
 A plan is generally treated as self-funded, even if the plan has stop-loss insurance.
 Also, the Affordable Care Act (“ACA”) provides that non-grandfathered, fully insured health plans will also be subject to rules “similar” to Code Section 105(h).